rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 **Expected Result**

-API response consists of two Sections and Tags underneath each of the Sections or Sub-sections
+API response consists of two Sections and Tags underneath each of the Sections

 | Section/Tag | Type | Description |
 | ---- | ---- | ----------- |